ALZpath was founded with the vision of improving the lives of those impacted by Alzheimer’s disease

 Venkat Shastri, PhD

 Venkat Shastri co-founded ALZpath in 2020 with Eric Reiman and Jerre Stead to transform the Alzheimer’s Disease (AD) diagnosis and the care of AD patients.
-In his role as CEO and Director, he sets the company’s direction and strategy, and prioritizes its products and services.
-Venkat is also a member of the Board of Directors of Primo Energy (renewable energy) and is the Chairman of Darroch Medical (medical devices).
+In his prior role as CEO and Director of ALZpath, he set the company’s direction and strategy, and prioritizes its products and services.
+Venkat is also a member of the Board of Directors of Primo Energy (renewable energy) and is Chairman of Darroch Medical (medical devices).
 Before this, Venkat served as Chief Industry Advisor of PCN Technology, after leading the company as its CEO and Director for eight years.
 Between 2002 and 2004, Venkat was VP of Engineering at Palomar Technologies, a semiconductor packaging equipment and process solutions.
-Prior to Palomar, he was Senior Director of Engineering and Product Development at KLA-Tencor, where he managed its automation products and services.
-Venkat and the companies he led have received leadership and entrepreneurship, including the Engineering Leadership Award from the San Diego County Engineering Council (2019), Red Herring Global Top 100 Company Award (2012), Ernst & Young Entrepreneur of the Year Award (Finalist in 2011), and Frost & Sullivan Innovation Award (2007).
+Prior to Palomar, he was Senior Director of Engineering and Product Development at KLA-Tencor, where he managed automation products and services.
+Venkat and the companies he led have received numerous awards, including the Engineering Leadership Award from the San Diego County Engineering Council (2019), Red Herring Global Top 100 Company Award (2012), Ernst & Young Entrepreneur of the Year Award (Finalist in 2011), and Frost & Sullivan Innovation Award (2007).

 Jerre Stead